 Blossom and Root incorporates lots of hands-on activities, projects, and outdoor activities.
 You will need many resources for the projects and activities─arts and crafts resources, household items, and findings from nature, for the most part.

 The curriculum begins with two volumes for pre-kindergarten.
-The Early Years: Volume 1 and Volume 2 present lessons plans for a two-year program.
+The Early Years: Volume 1 and Volume 2 present lesson plans for a two-year program.
 After that, their more-expansive kindergarten program has three parent guides titled Arts, Reading & Language, and Nature Study.
 For first grade and above, the curriculum is presented in subject-area components for language arts, science, nature study, and integrated arts.
 (Integrated arts adds some math concepts to art.)

 The lessons are directed from the parent guides.
 There are also student notebooks for each subject beginning at kindergarten level.
 Student notebooks consist primarily of graphic organizer pages where students can draw and write in an open-ended fashion rather than traditional worksheets.
 (Literature student notebooks add some reading activities and fill-in-the-blanks pages, and the history student notebook has lots of map work.)